UCSF-Wilson-Lab/impactSingleCellToolkit/README.md

 ## Installation

 Use [devtools](https://github.com/hadley/devtools "devtools") to install this package.
-You will need to first install the following dependencies:
+You will first need to install all dependencies.

 ```{r}
 install.packages("devtools")